Mijailo Mijailović: Assassination and conviction

 On the afternoon of 10 September 2003, Mijailo Mijailović attacked Swedish Minister for Foreign Affairs Anna Lindh, while she was shopping in the ladies' department at the NK department store in central Stockholm.
 Lindh was stabbed in her chest, stomach and arms.
 The minister was rushed to a hospital and underwent extensive surgery, but died the following morning.
 Mijailović was able to flee the scene after the crime, but was arrested two weeks later with the help of surveillance photos from the department store.

 Swedish newspapers have suggested that Mijailović was released from a mental institution just five days before the killing of Lindh, that he has serious mental problems, and had previously been convicted of violent crimes.
-His motive was not considered political, although Mijailović shortly after his arrest was identified on a photograph as standing in the front row of a crowd adhering to then-Liberal People's Party chairman Lars Leijonborg delivering a speech.
+His motive was not considered political, although Mijailović shortly after his arrest was identified on a photograph as standing in the front row of a crowd adhering to then–Liberal People's Party chairman Lars Leijonborg delivering a speech.
 A pamphlet taken from the party's electoral cabin was also retrieved among the belongings he had dumped shortly after the murder.

 On 6 January 2004, after being presented with the evidence against him, Mijailović confessed to the police that he had stabbed Anna Lindh, without the intention to kill her.
-He said "I'm not interested in politics".
-"It could have been someone other than Anna Lindh.
+He said, "I'm not interested in politics", and "It could have been someone other than Anna Lindh.
 I have nothing personal against Anna Lindh."
-The court trial against Mijailović took place 14–17 January 2004.
+The court trial against Mijailović took place from 14 to 17 January 2004.
 He was found guilty, but the sentencing was postponed to await the recommendations of a psychiatric evaluation ordered by the court.

 On 9 March, a report concluded that Mijailović was not considered to be criminally insane at the time of the assassination, and on 23 March, he was sentenced to life imprisonment.
 However, on 8 July, an appeals court overturned that sentence after tests had concluded that he was suffering from a mental illness at the time of the killing.
 As a result of the appeals court decision, Mijailović was taken from prison to a closed psychiatric hospital.

-Mijailović was for some time a citizen of both Serbia and Montenegro and of Sweden but after the crime applied to have his Swedish citizenship revoked.
-His application was granted by the Swedish Migration Agency on 20 September 2004; however this did not have any effect on the judicial process.
+Mijailović was for some time a citizen of both Serbia and Montenegro and Sweden but after the crime applied to have his Swedish citizenship revoked.
+His application was granted by the Swedish Migration Agency on 20 September 2004; however, this did not have any effect on the judicial process.

 On 2 December 2004, Mijailović was sentenced by the Supreme Court of Sweden to life imprisonment for the killing of Anna Lindh, overruling the appeals court judgement.
 He has since attempted to have himself relocated to a Serbian prison, expressing fear for his life.
 As of 2022, these attempts have been without success.

+In 2025, Mijailo Mijailovic has been granted special leave.
+The Swedish Prison and Probation Service sees no security obstacles.